Danilooa/java_script_best_practices/README.md

 [JShint](http://jshint.com/docs/) is an application that verifies problems in JavaScript code.

 JShint is configured in the [.jshintrc](./.jshintrc) placed in the root path of this repository.
-All the JShint options can be see [here](http://jshint.com/docs/options/)  .
+All the JShint options can be seen [here](http://jshint.com/docs/options/)  .

 ### Understand why the following topics are important: